streamnative/pulsar-hub/data-processing/pulsar-spark/3.1.1/pulsar-spark.md

 For failure recovery, the offsets of each partition are stored into the Spark’s checkpoint.
 And each time a Spark job is launched, it first tries to restore reading offsets from the state store.
 If there are offsets saved for this job, the Spark job reads data from the saved offsets.
 Otherwise, the Spark job reads data from a user-defined position of the topic.

-The whole life-cycle of a structured streaming job is illustrated in the figure below.
+The whole life cycle of a structured streaming job is illustrated in the figure below.
 As time goes by, each interval yields a new microbatch of data that is then processed by the Spark job.

 ![](/images/data-processing/pulsar-spark-how-it-works-2.png)